 The MVUM is the implementation tool of the Travel Management Rule of 2005 (Federal Register Vol. 70.
 No 216, 2005), which required each National Forest to designate a system of roads and trails open to motorized vehicles.
-In 2011, we introduced the MVUM as a set of 11 maps to cover the forest.
-We used your feedback to improve the format and to fix inaccuracies.
+The MVUM shows legal roads, seasonal and wildlife closures, and is used by law enforcement and Forest staff to enforce which roads are legally open to vehicles.

-Download the Gifford Pinchot National Forest Motor Vehicle Use Map (PDF, 16.0 MB) or pick up a free copy at one of our office locations
+Download the Gifford Pinchot National Forest Motor Vehicle Use Map (PDF, 14.0 MB)

 About the Gifford Pinchot National Forest Motor Vehicle Use Map (MVUM)